SahajSJain/MyNBodies/README.md

 4. `mynbodies_acc_out` : An OpenACC solver for GPU parallelization, featuring a one-time data transfer avoiding redundant and repeated host-device copies.
 5. `mynbodies_cuda_out` : A CUDA Fortran solver for GPU parallelization, using explicit memory management.

 The force calculations in all of these follow a vary naive implementation with `N x N` calculations.
-I am well aware that far more sophisticated methods like PPM exist, or that you can implement variable time steping with RK 45 like methods but since this is just a personal project to teach myself CUDA fortran, I am not interested nor do I have the time.
+I am well aware that far more sophisticated methods like PPM exist, or that you can implement variable time steping with RK 45 like methods but since this is just a personal project to teach myself CUDA fortran, I am neither interested (for now) nor do I have the time.

 Observed a 25-32x speedup with an OpenACC simulation on an NVIDA a100 and 38-55x with CUDA Fortran compared to an OpenMP CPU simulation on a 48 core Intel Xeon Gold Cascade Lake 6248R.
 1. With 43802 bodies